opensvc/docs.opensvc.com/source/howto.getting.started.rst

         sles1:/opt/opensvc/etc # mkdir p26.opensvc.com.dir
         sles1:/opt/opensvc/etc # ln -s p26.opensvc.com.dir p26.opensvc.com.d

-We will see later in this tutorial that ``/opt/opensvc/etc/p26.opensvc.com.dir`` may not be the best place for hosting this directory.
-Anyway, the symlink ``p26.opensvc.com.d`` is the only place where OpenSVC search for application launchers.
+We will see later in this tutorial that ``/opt/opensvc/etc/p26.opensvc.com.dir`` may not be the best place for hosting the launchers.
+Anyway, the symlink ``p26.opensvc.com.d`` is the only place where OpenSVC actually search for application launchers.

 For now, we just will just create this directory and the symlink.
-No script are added yet.
+No script is added yet.

 Step 3 : Service management facility
 ++++++++++++++++++++++++++++++++++++